-Women having hot flashes usually have decreased oestrogen levels and increased FSH levels, but it is important to remember that it is the changes and fluctuations in the hormone levels – rather than the actual amount of hormone being produced – that produces hot flashes.
+Women suffering from flushes usually have decreased oestrogen levels and increased FSH levels, but it’s important to remember that it’s often the changes in hormone levels – rather than the actual amount of hormone being produced – that produces hot flushes.

-Even if the ovaries are retained it is no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.
+Even if the ovaries are retained it’s no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.

 There’s no doubt that hot flushes can be seriously disruptive so anything you can do to make your life easier will put you more in control.

 A good diet, moderate exercise and low stress levels are the place to start and addressing hormone imbalances will make a huge difference too.